-Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7
+Add an Inquiry Form to The My Account Page in WooCommerce

-Some days ago I wrote an article about how to edit the tabs in the page My Account in WooCommerce.
+Some days ago, I wrote an article about how to edit the tabs on the page My Account in WooCommerce.

-This article instead shows an example of how to use that tutorial in the real world, by adding a Contact Us tab in the page My Account using Contact Form 7.
+This article instead shows an example of how to use that tutorial in the real world by adding a Contact Us tab on the page My Account using Contact Form 7.

 Add The New Tab